perezbecker/photo-organizer/README.md

 # photo-organizer

 **Code to re-organize photo libraries.
 Photos/Videos are renamed to their creation DateTime using the following format `YYYY-MM-DD_HHMMSSa.jpg/png/mp4/mov/etc`, where `a` stands for a letter which is incremented whenever there are more than one Photo/Video for a given DateTime.
-New library is oranized in a tree by calendar-month `YYYY/MM`.**
+New library is oranized in a tree by calendar-month `YYYY-MM`.**

 ## Step-00